ApexLegend55/GoogleCalendarAssistant/README.md

-# Calvin: A Google Calendar Assistant
+# A Google Calendar Assistant

 Google Calendar LLM Assistant built with Next.js, FastAPI, and MongoDB.
 Assistant logic built using [Langchain](https://www.langchain.com/) and the OpenAI API.